Painting Staircases and Railings: Pro Tips for Success

 Apply Primer First

-Primer helps the topcoat stick better to the surface.
-For bare wood, use a primer specifically meant for wood like an alkyd or latex primer.
-For previously painted surfaces, an all-purpose primer will work.
-Apply 2 coats of primer, waiting 2-4 hours between coats.
+Primer helps your topcoat adhere properly and ensures a smooth finish.
+For bare wood, use a primer designed specifically for wood, such as alkyd or latex.
+On previously painted surfaces, an all-purpose primer works well.
+Apply two coats, allowing 2–4 hours of drying time between each.

 Choose a Durable Topcoat